deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/tatoos-quotes.md

 nomen est omen - true to its name - the name is a sign - [Nominative determinism - Wikipedia](https://en.wikipedia.org/wiki/Nominative_determinism)

 Sleep to death

+Bellum omnium contra omnes (the war of all against all)